Healers and Healing Traditions:

 Besides the wealth of knowledge included in the itinerary, in this trip participants stay in three different locales: the mountains, the sea, and the cultural centre, You will truly experience the best Bali has to offer.

 Thur.
 Aug.
 28: Day 1: Munduk.
-D Arrive in Bali where you are met by your guide and Transfer to Munduk mountain village hotel, have an optional light dinner and a comfortable night’s sleep.
+D Arrive in Bali where you are met by your driver and transferred to Munduk mountain village hotel, have an optional light dinner and a comfortable night’s sleep.

 Fri.
 Aug.
 29: Day 2: Munduk.
-BD Movement/Meditation with Evelyn.
-Buffet breakfast, followed by an introductory session with Made Surya with focus on basic Indonesian manners & customs.
+BD Buffet breakfast, followed by an introductory session with Made Surya with focus on basic Indonesian manners & customs.
 Then a walk to Munduk village, for an orientation, stopping at a coffee mill and also the Munduk market, with an explanation of the “exotic” fruits and vegetables.
-1:30-3:00 A session on basic aromatherapy/plant medicine and tips on how to view and interact with those plants in Bali with Evelyn, followed by the basics of Bali Hinduism with Surya.
-Sunset and family style dinner of local specialities.
+1:30-3:00 A session on basic aromatherapy/plant medicine and tips on how to view and interact with those plants in Bali.
+Short break, then meet at the sunset bar for a talk on the basics of Bali Hinduism with Surya.
+Family style dinner of local specialities.

 Sat.
 Aug.
-30: Day 3: Munduk: BD Early Movement/Meditation with Evelyn.
-Following breakfast, a guided tour with Made Surya of natural medicinal herbs both growing wild and cultivated in the hotel herb garden and along the way to Bali’s tallest waterfall with a chance for the adventuresome to take a dip.
+30: Day 3: Munduk: BD Following breakfast, a guided tour with Made Surya of natural medicinal herbs both growing wild and cultivated in the hotel herb garden and along the way to Bali’s tallest waterfall with a chance for the adventuresome to take a dip.
 Lunch, downtime, and included therapeutic massages begin.
-Afternoon session with Evelyn, identifying and utilizing herbs you collected on your walk.
+Afternoon a session identifying and utilizing herbs you collected on your walk.
 Late afternoon orientation session with Surya, focusing on the caste and banjar system.
 Group dinner together.

 Sun.
 Aug.
 31: Day 4: Munduk.
-BD Early Movement/Meditation with Evelyn.
-Breakfast, followed by walk through the neighboring countryside: small villages, rice fields, coffee and clove plantations, culminating at the sacred Growing Stone.
+BD Breakfast, followed by walk through the neighbouring countryside: small villages, rice fields, coffee and clove plantations, culminating at the sacred Growing Stone.
 Return to hotel for lunch.
-Casual forum on massage, with Surya talking about Balinese massage, an Ayurvedic practitioner from the hotel explaining their work, and Evelyn describing eclectic American practices.
+Casual forum on massage, with Surya talking about Balinese massage, an Ayurvedic practitioner from the hotel explaining their work.
 Massages continue.
 Late afternoon introductory session on Balinese pharmacopeia and seminar on the Balian, local traditional healers, followed by group dinner.

 Mon.
 Sept.
-1:Day 5: Munduk BD Early Movement/Meditation with Evelyn.
-Breakfast is followed by visit to a local Balian for an interview and to observe his work.
+1:Day 5: Munduk BD Breakfast is followed by visit to a local Balian for an interview and to observe his work.
 After lunch, massages continue.
 Late afternoon talk on Kanda Empat, the “Four Spiritual Siblings” each person is born with.

 Tues.
 Sept.
-2:Day 6: Munduk BD Early Movement/Meditation with Evelyn.
-In the morning we journey to Penebel village in another district to visit a hot springs and discuss essential oils.
+2:Day 6: Munduk BD In the morning we journey to Penebel village in another district to visit a hot springs.
 Afternoon we observe a dance class by village children.
-Afternoon talk focusing on the traditional Balinese Rites of Passage and their symbolism and importance in Balinese life, followed by general discussion with Evelyn about their role in the west.
+Afternoon talk focusing on the traditional Balinese Rites of Passage and their symbolism and importance in Balinese life.

 Evening farewell to Munduk ristaffel and performance of music and dance by the village Gamelan group.